korken89/crect/README.md

 **RTFM++** is a C++ library for generating a compile time scheduler for Cortex-M series MCUs, which guarantees dead-lock free execution, based on the papers by:

 * T.P.
-Baker, **"A Stack-Based Resource Allocation Policy for Realtime Processes"**,
+Baker, **"A Stack-Based Resource Allocation Policy for Realtime Processes"**, (general theory of SRP)
-* Johan Eriksson et. al., **"Real-Time For the Masses, Step 1: Programming API and Static Priority SRP Kernel Primitives"**,
+* Johan Eriksson et. al., **"Real-Time For the Masses, Step 1: Programming API and Static Priority SRP Kernel Primitives"**, (SRP primitives)
-* Per Lindgren et. al., **"Abstract Timers and their Implementation onto the ARM Cortex-M family of MCUs"**,
+* Per Lindgren et. al., **"Abstract Timers and their Implementation onto the ARM Cortex-M family of MCUs"**, (async idea)

 which utilizes the Nested Vector Interrupt Controller (NVIC) in Cortex-M processors to implement a Stack Resource Policy (SRP) based scheduler.
 Thanks